This is a portability release that adds support for MacOS 10.

 this allows compilation on modern Linux systems, this

-doesn’t mean it’s a drop-in replacement for sendmail
+doesn't mean it's a drop-in replacement for `sendmail`

-— you need to newalias after installation, because
+-- you need to `newalias` after installation, because

 gdbm is not compatable with db3.

-Postoffice now configures and builds on Redhat Linux 8.0.
+2. [Postoffice](class:caps) now configures and builds on

-I've added new options so that postoffice
+3. I've added new options so that [postoffice](class:caps)

 can operate in a network with a private dns; the

-forward-all option, if relay-host is set, tells
+**`forward-all`** option, if **`relay-host`** is set, tells

 postoffice to forward mail addressed to

-unknown hosts to the relay-host for processing.
+unknown hosts to the **`relay-host`** for processing.

-I've documented the ndbm program!
+4. I've documented the `ndbm` program!

-README file describing the program (my writing skills have
+file describing the program (my writing skills have

 managed to completely evaporate in the last month, so it’s not

-a very impressive README), cleans up some of the internal
+), cleans up some of the internal

-logging code, and modifies, slightly, the behavior of MAIL FROM:.
+logging code, and modifies, slightly, the behavior of MAIL FROM:

-The change in MAIL FROM: is to turn off a lot of the
+is to turn off a lot of the

 paranoid domain debugging (even when verify-from is set) when